roshii/brane/docs/WHITEPAPER.md

 ### 3.1 Single Point of Entry ###

+#### 3.1.1 Unified Trading Language ####

+Interactions with services will be standardized to allow investors to use external services without having to worry about the various API specifics.
+It will just simplify the management of multiple parties by unifying query constructs.

-#### 3.1.1 External Data Service ####
+#### 3.1.2 External Data Service ####

-Leveraging exchanges and wallets' API functionalities, Brane will allow investors to connect to multiple parties and retreive both market and investor's trade data over multiple assets.
-It will provide both a live connection and an unified interface for querying past data from multiple sources.
+Leveraging the unified trading language, Brane will allow investors to connect to multiple parties to retreive both market and investor's trade data over multiple assets.
+It will provide both live connection and construct for querying past data from multiple sources.
 The above naturally implies securely storing investor credential for private API calls.

-#### 3.1.2 Local Data Service ####
+#### 3.1.3 Local Data Service ####

-All data acquired through the external data service will be stored in persisve local databases split in two distinct categories: public and private, covering market and portfolio data respectively.
+All data acquired through the external data service will be stored in persistive local databases split categories: e.g. market data, portfolio data, asset rating, etc.

 ### 3.2 Financial Statements Module ###